Bruce-Caslake/Bruce-Caslake/README.md

-- # About me
+ # Who Am I?
-- My name is Bruce Caslake.
+My name is Bruce Caslake.
 I am working on starting a new chapter in my professional career.
 Currently enrolled at my local Community College to work towards an Associates in Computer Science/Cybersecurity.
 But that is only the beginning, skies the limit!

-- # Education
+# Education
 - Sunrise Mountain high school - Graduated 2002
 - Glendale Community College - Certificate of Completion in Cybersecurity Fundamentals - 2022
 - Current student at Glendale Community College in Glendale, AZ - working towards my Associates

-- # Interests
+# Interests
-- I have been fascinated with anything Technology related since I was young and taking apart my toys to see how they worked.
+I have been fascinated with anything Technology related since I was young and taking apart my toys to see how they worked.
 They never did go back together but I learned a lot.
 Whether its hardware or software related, I find that although frustrating at times, it can be fulfilling to see a project come to a close with everything working as it should.

-- # Skills/Certifications
+# Skills/Certifications
-- ## Skills
+ ## Skills
 - Python
 - Linux
 - Windows
 - Team player

-- ## Certifications
+## Certifications
 - Secret Clearance
 - CompTIA Network +
 - CompTIA Security + future holder